Mancini homers twice again, Orioles rout Blue Jays 11-4

 TRAINER'S ROOM

 Orioles: Baltimore put closer Zach Britton on the 10-day disabled list with a sore left forearm.
-He felt pain throwing a pitch in the ninth inning on Friday.
-Britton said there currently are no plans to undergo an MRI. ''They don't think that's something I need to do right now,'' he said, ''which is always a good sign.''
+Britton said he felt pain throwing a curveball in the ninth inning on Friday.

 UP NEXT

-Orioles: RHP Kevin Gausman (1-0, 3.94) starts Tuesday's opener of a three-game series at Cincinnati, his first career start against the Reds.
+Orioles: Baltimore is off Monday.
+RHP Kevin Gausman (1-0, 3.94) starts Tuesday's opener of a three-game series at Cincinnati, his first career start against the Reds.

-Blue Jays: Following Monday's off day, RHP Marcus Stroman (1-1, 1.76) starts the opener of a three-game series against Boston on Tuesday.
+Blue Jays: Toronto is off Monday.
+RHP Marcus Stroman (1-1, 1.76) starts the opener of a three-game series against Boston on Tuesday.
 Stroman is 1-4 in seven career starts against the Red Sox.

 ---